bradeneast/bradeneast.com/posts/_published/codepen embeds.md

 	border: 2px solid currentColor;
 }
 ```

+This works because the CodePen embed script replaces the original `.codepen` element with an `iframe`.
+If all scripts are blocked, the element remains and shows our message.

 Now you can enjoy writing one-line CodePen embeds that are fully customizable and easy to maintain!